IgnacioHR/de-dietrich-c230-ha/README.md

 # Change history

-2023-2-6: Added unique id for binary sensors
+2023-02-06: Added unique id for binary sensors
+2023-07-01: Maintenance vesion to fix initialization issues

 # Note

-The is under development!
+This integration works for me!
+There is no guarantee it will work for your use case.
+You need an RPI connected to the Boiler